crystal22/C2DSR/README.md

 Three processed datasets are provided: Amazon - Food & Kitchen, Amazon - Movie & Book and HVIDEO - Entertainment & Education.

-I also zip datasets exceed github file size limit, see more in `./data/`.
+Zipped datasets are also provided in this repo, see more in `./data/raw.zip`.
 Please upzip before use.

 ## Differences